 Hackathon

-Agri Innovation Challenge - Solve for Kadapa
+Agri Innovation Hackathon 2026 - Solve for Kadapa

 Inviting practical, scalable solutions for improving farmer income, water use efficiency, post-harvest systems and market access.